 We’d recommended a number of partitions to separate the root file system from user data; in this way, these partitions can be erased without changing system files.

-A further move from this is to have dual filesystems, this allows running from an ‘active’ bank whilst updating a second ‘inactive’ partition.
-On a successful update the banks can be switched, which will allow booting from the new image; any failure in the update process will not leave the system in a broken state.
+A further move from this is to have dual filesystems; this allows running from an ‘active’ bank while updating a second ‘inactive’ partition.
+On a successful update, the banks can be switched, which will allow booting from the new image; any failure in the update process will not leave the system in a broken state.

 As the updates can be 10-100s MB in size this is a very useful feature to implement.